januff/stepzen-spotify-knowledge/getauth.md

 **3. Add token as required argument to Search query:**

 Finally, we add access_token as a required argument to spotify_Search query–instead of passing in the hand-coded value from our config, as I did in my first pass.
-It's still available as $access_token, but now it's a dynamic value, supplied by a premeditated get_auth query.
+It's still available as $access_token, but now it's a dynamic value, supplied by a prefatory get_auth query.

 ```
 type Query {